sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

       - SC-28 Protection of Information at Rest: Automated classification aids in applying protective measures for information stored in systems, ensuring data is encrypted and safeguarded according to its sensitivity.
       - CM-8 Information System Component Inventory: Automated discovery contributes to maintaining an accurate inventory of system components by identifying and classifying data assets across the data estate.

-**Is a system for automated discovery and classification of application data implemented across the organizations data estate?**
+**Has the organization implemented a system for automated discovery and classification of application data across the entire data estate?**
   - **Legacy:** The organization has not implemented an automated system for the discovery and classification of application data, leading to potential inefficiencies and security risks.
 This absence means sensitive application data may be inadequately protected, and compliance with data protection regulations may be compromised.
       - Indicators:
           - No deployment of automated discovery and classification systems for application data, resulting in manual or inconsistent data handling processes.